bsolomon1124/pyfinance/README.rst

 - :code:`RollingOLS` has methods that generate NumPy arrays as outputs.
 - :code:`PandasRollingOLS` is a wrapper around :code:`RollingOLS` and is meant to mimic the look of Pandas's deprecated :code:`MovingOLS` class.
 It generates Pandas DataFrame and Series outputs.

-**Note**: all solutions are generated through a matrix formulation, which takes advantage of NumPy's broadcasting feature to expand this classical matrix formulation to an additional dimension.
+**Note**: all solutions are generated through a matrix formulation, which takes advantage of NumPy's broadcasting capabilities to expand the classical `matrix formulation
+<https://onlinecourses.science.psu.edu/stat501/node/382>`_ to an additional dimension.
 This approach may be slow for significantly large datasets.

 Also, note that windows are not "time-aware" in the way that Pandas time functionaity is.
 Because of the NumPy implementation, specifying a window of 12 where the index contains one missing months would generate a regression over 13 months.
 To avoid this, simply reindex the input data to a set frequency.